 To review and evaluate the current fringe benefit package which includes but may not be limited to retirement, health/dental/vision, and wellness.

-To provide recommendations to the Vice President for Administration on fringe benefit plans to attract and retain exceptional faculty and staff talent.
+To provide recommendations to the Associate Vice President for Administration on fringe benefit plans to attract and retain exceptional faculty and staff talent.
 The BLG will contribute in a collaborative manner that takes into account developing recommendations that will be cost effective given the University’s competing resources.
 The recommendations must include supporting information.
 The BLG is encouraged to benchmark with institutions that the University competes with for talented faculty and staff.
 Also the BLG may consider developing surveys and creating focus groups, if appropriate.
 The BLG should offer several options, with cost considerations for the employee/retiree/University.

 To provide an update annually to the campus community.
 The update should be widely publicized two (2) weeks prior to the event.
 The update should include the introduction of the members, the charge, the activities of the past year, any recommendations, and other relevant events/activities.